-- 1) In clean applications and when operating at higher pressure ranges (5.00 x 10^{-6} Torr to 1.00 x 10^{-3} Torr) the 100 μ A emission setting is preferred. - 2) At lower operating pressures $(1.00 \times 10^{-9} \text{ Torr to } 5.00 \times 10^{-4} \text{ Torr})$ the 4 mA emission setting should be used. - 3) Many vacuum measurement equipment users prefer to use the 10 mA emission current setting when making measurements in the UHV pressure regime (below 1.00 x 10-8 to 10-11 Torr). - 4) When using a diffusion pump or other pumps that use fluids, there is a possibility of the pump oil vapors entering the IG transducer.
+- 1) In clean applications and when operating at higher pressure ranges (5.00 x $10^{-6}$ Torr to 5.00 x $10^{-2}$ Torr) the 100 $\mu$ A emission setting is preferred. - 2) At lower operating pressures $(1.00 \times 10^{-9} \text{ Torr to } 5.00 \times 10^{-4} \text{ Torr})$ the 4 mA emission setting should be used. - 3) When using a diffusion pump or other pumps that use fluids, there is a possibility of the pump oil vapors entering the IG transducer.
 These vapors may form an insulator on the internal components of the transducer which can lead to instability or failure in controlling the emission.
-In this case, 4 mA and 10 mA emission current may provide improved operating lifetime and measurement performance. - 5) The emission current can also be set to automatically switch between 100 μ A, 4 mA and 10 mA.
+In this case, 4 mA emission current may provide improved operating lifetime and measurement performance. - 4) The emission current can also be set to automatically switch between 100 $\mu$ A and 4 mA.
 This results in optimal and stable pressure readings over the entire measurement range from low to high vacuum.
-For example, if an application requires that pressure measurements be performed by the ion gauge from pressures lower than $(5.00 \times 10^{-6} \, \text{Torr} \, \text{up to } 1.00 \times 10^{-3} \, \text{Torr}$, then the user may want to consider selecting the auto switching feature of the emission current.
+For example, if an application requires that pressure measurements be performed by the ion gauge from pressures lower than 5.00 x 10-6 Torr up to 5.00 x 10-2 Torr, then the user may want to consider selecting the auto switching feature of the emission current.

-4.2 IG Degas
+4.2 IG Degas - IGM400 only

-Electron bombardment degas is used to rid a hot cathode ion gauge sensor of adsorbed gas.
+Degas is used to rid a hot cathode ion gauge sensor of adsorbed gas.
+Degas is achieved by applying Electron Bombardment (EB) to the grid.
 The intervals at which degas should be applied vary for each application.
 The low pressure measurement performance of the transducer will normally improve after each degassing cycle.

-- Degas can only be applied while the filament is turned on and operating. - Ensure that the vacuum pressure is at or less than 5.00 x 10-5 Torr before attempting to initiate degas. - Degas will automatically turn off after 10 minutes when using factory default settings.
-Degas can be programmed for duration of 2 to 30 minutes. - The B-RAX will continue to measure approximate pressure while degas is in progress. - Degas will automatically turn off if the pressure exceeds 1.00 x 10-4 Torr during the degas cycle, off but the filament will remain turned on. - Degas can be interrupted by turning the IG filament off.
+- Degas can only be applied while the filament is turned on and operating. - Ensure that the vacuum pressure is at or less than $5.00 \times 10^{-5}$ Torr before attempting to initiate degas. - Filament drive power during degas is about 3 watts higher than during normal pressure measurement. - Degas will automatically turn off after 2 minutes when using factory default settings.
+Degas can be programmed for duration of 2 to 10 minutes. - The IGM400 will continue to measure approximate pressure while degas is in progress. - Degas will automatically turn off if the pressure exceeds 3.00 x 10-4 Torr during the degas cycle. - Degas can be interrupted by turning the IGM400 filament off.

-4.3 IG Filament Material Selection / Venting the Chamber
+4.3 IG Filament Material Selection (IGM400) / Venting the Chamber

-The choice of which filament to use is primarily dependent upon the process and process gases the ion gauge will be used with.
-For general vacuum applications, dual yttria coated filaments are offered for use with air and inert gases such as N2, argon, etc. Optional dual tungsten filaments are available for use with gases that are not compatible with yttria coated iridium filaments.
+The choice of which filament to use in the IGM400 is primarily dependent upon the process and process gases the ion gauge will be used with.
+For general vacuum applications, dual yttria coated filaments are offered for use with air and inert gases such as $N_2$ , argon, etc. Optional dual tungsten filaments are available for use with gases that are not compatible with yttria coated iridium filaments.